datcuriousguy/AI-Project-4-AI-Powered-Candidate-Filter-for-Biotech-Data-Science/README.md

 ### Progress Update

 It is worth noting that since beginning this project, due to a large number of bottlenecks faced with openai’s GPT libraries (specifically them outputting completely unrelated keywords 😅), we have shifted to a much simpler relevance score checker now.
+Note: you can see the details of what problems were faced by looking at commmits on and around commit 2758866.

 Possible AI integration in the future once I have time to focus on this project.